-Our medicines may fail to achieve and maintain sufficient market acceptance by physicians, patients, third-party payors and others in the medical community.
+Our medicines may fail to achieve and maintain sufficient market acceptance by physicians, patients, third-party payors, and others in the medical community.
 For example, current cancer treatments like chemotherapy and radiation therapy are well established in the medical community, and doctors may continue to rely on these treatments to the exclusion of our medicines.
-In addition, physicians, patients and third-party payors may prefer other novel or generic products to ours.
-If our medicines do not achieve and maintain an adequate level of acceptance, the sales of our medicines may be limited and we may not generate significant product revenues and we may not become profitable.
-The degree of market acceptance of our medicines will depend on a number of factors, including:

-- the clinical indications for which our medicines are approved; - physicians, hospitals, cancer treatment centers, and patients considering our medicines as safe and effective treatments: - government agencies, professional societies, practice management groups, insurance carriers, physicians' groups, private health and science foundations, and organizations publishing guidelines and recommendations recommending our medicines and reimbursement; - the potential and perceived advantages of our medicines over alternative treatments; - the prevalence and severity of any side effects; - product labeling or product insert requirements of regulatory authorities; - limitations or warnings contained in the labeling approved by regulatory authorities; - the timing of market introduction of our medicines as well as competitive medicines; - the cost of treatment in relation to alternative treatments: - the availability of adequate coverage, reimbursement and pricing by third-party payors and government authorities; - the willingness of patients to pay out-of-pocket in the absence of coverage and reimbursement by third-party payors and government authorities; and - the effectiveness of our sales and marketing efforts.
+If our medicines do not achieve and maintain an adequate level of market acceptance, the sales of our medicines may be limited and we may not generate significant product revenues and we may not become profitable.
+The degree of market acceptance of our medicines will depend on a number of factors, including: the clinical indications for which our medicines are approved; physicians, hospitals, cancer treatment centers, and patients considering our medicines safe and effective; government agencies, professional societies, practice management groups, insurance carriers, physicians' groups, private health and science foundations, and organizations recommending our medicines and reimbursement; the perceived advantages and relative cost of alternative treatments; the prevalence and severity of any side effects; product labeling, including limitations or warnings, or product insert requirements of regulatory authorities; the timing of market introduction of our medicines as well as competitive medicines; the availability of adequate coverage, reimbursement and pricing by third-party payors and government authorities; and the effectiveness of our sales and marketing efforts.

-If any medicines that we commercialize fail to achieve and maintain market acceptance among physicians, patients, hospitals, third-party payors, cancer treatment centers or others in the medical community, we will not be able to generate significant revenue.
 Even if our medicines achieve market acceptance, we may not be able to maintain that market acceptance over time if new products or technologies are introduced that are more favorably received than our medicines, are more cost effective or render our medicines obsolete.